-- The GLTMS has promulgated the "Guidelines on Brown Root Rot Disease" in which a referral mechanism of suspected cases is adopted to actively report trees suspected of BRR disease infection, and arrange verification, limit the spread and carry out necessary removal of the tree as appropriate for the subject site conditions.
+- The GLTMS has promulgated the "Guidelines on Brown Root Rot Disease" in which a referral mechanism of suspected cases is adopted to actively report trees suspected of BRRD disease infection, and arrange verification, limit the spread and carry out necessary removal of the tree as appropriate for the subject site conditions.

 - Once an infected site is known, the focus is to save the surrounding landscape and nearby vegetation.

 - International best practice and policy position is to limit the spread to other trees and remove the infected tree as soon as practicable, including other plants within the infection area and the root system of the infected tree.